Idan Amedi: 2014–2018: Ratzinu Lihiyot, Chelek Mehazman and Fauda debut

 In January 2015, he released Menasim (Trying) which combines Hebrew and Arabic.
 Three years later, a remake of the song became the theme song for the second season of the TV show Fauda, in which Amedi plays Sagi.

 In this album, he performs a duet of "Yah Ribon Olam" with his brother Elad.

 On May 17 of that year the album Ratzinu Lihiyot (We wanted to be) was released, produced by Tom Cohen.

-The fourth album - "Chelek Mehazman (Part of the time)": 2016-2019

 On March 14, 2016, Amedi released the first single from his fourth album, called Chelek Mehazman (Part of the time) as the album's name, which he originally wrote for singer Rita.
 The song reached seventh place in the Galgalatz hit parade.

 He released two more singles ("Ad Sheyaale Hayom Haba (until the next day)" and "Achshav Kulam Rokdim (Now everyone is dancing)"), in January 2017.